 Amman, the capital city of the Hashemite Kingdom of Jordan is home to over 4 million of the country’s 9 million people.
 It is the perfect east meets west destination and is characterized by ancient Roman ruins, mixed with modern coffeehouses, and shopping malls!

 A city of contrasts, with its age on display in the heart of the city at the Amman Citadel.
-Yet, it is no stranger to all of the modern convinces with Samsung stores littered among the narrow, winding streets and fast food franchises situated next to popular Jordanian restaurants.
+Yet, it is no stranger to all of the modern convinces with Samsung stores littered among the narrow, winding streets, a large selection of five star hotels and fast food franchises situated next to popular Jordanian restaurants.

 Jordan is arguably one of the best countries in the Middle East when it comes to food.
 Heavy with Palestinian influences, you will also find bedouin dishes that have been perfected over centuries.
 It is characterized as Levant or Eastern Mediteranean, but due to its favorable position along traditional trade routes, you will find many Middle Eastern and Mediterranean dishes served in Jordanian restaurants today.